vijayMishra25/delta-demo/README.md

 This is the Demo for Git &amp; Github class.

 # Teacher
-vijay mishra
+Vijay Misrha

 # Student
- Delta Student
+student delta